jdrowne/awesome-devops-books/README.md

 ## Technical
 As a DevOps practitioner you must master several technical concepts and technologies.
+The following books focus on several DevOps concepts and technologies.

 ### Agile
 Agile will likely be the systems development approach used by DevOps organizations.
-You must thus understand its concepts, origin, anti-patterns.
+You must thus understand its concepts, origins, and anti-patterns.
 The following books cover those subjects.
 * ***Agile Estimating and Planning***
 * ***Agile Extension to the BABOK Guide***
 * ***Scrum: a Breathtakingly Brief and Agile Introduction*** by Chris Sims and [@hillaryjohnson](https://github.com/hillaryjohnson). *The* Scrum book your team will be flicking through every week to implement Scrum properly.
 A quick read.